ParrotPotato/Alpaca/README.md

 #### Execute

-For running the **renderEngine** use the following command from the parent directory -
+For running the **"code"** use the following command from the parent directory -
 ```
 pushd res; ../build/renderEngine/; popd;
 ```